FreskyZ/fine/docs/build-script.md

 of lacking file system watching works quite well and I don't need to avoid saving file when I don't want to the automatic process starting.

-By the way, (because seems no other place to talk about this), core module static content handling does not use file system watching, because that's too unreliable for the purpose, I struggled very long time in old days and finally settled down at the current fully external command triggered hot reloading design.

 ### TypeScript

 The typescript module is simple for now, you `ts.createProgram`, then `program.emit`, use the second parameter of the